echeverrimontes/GISPython/README.md

 pip install C:\Users\admin\donwloads\GDAL‑2.2.4‑cp27‑cp27m‑win_amd64.whl (look where the file is located).

-5.)
+To check if you have correctly installed it, type windows key and r, then type: python, enter, once in the python shell, type: import gdal, enter, if you have no mistakes you have correctly installed GDAL.

+6.)
 Repeat step 4 but this time download the Basemap wheel: basemap‑1.2.0‑cp27‑cp27m‑win_amd64.whl, install through pip as step 4 showed.

-6.)
+7.)
 Download Pandas, we need this to format and translate our data to Excel.
 Go to cmd.exe: pip install pandas

-7.)
+8.)
 Now open the command-line again and type: pip install openpyxl

 # Mac
 1.)
 Download and install python 2.7.